VoidXH/Poor-Man-s-AI/README.md

    complete` or `Model loaded in 3.0s` on the bottom few lines, you're ready to use your own AI service through your own website.

-Note: extraction of Stable Diffusion WebUI can be *really* slow.
-To speed it up, wait until the Processor has downloaded it, then close it and go to its cache folder (set in the config files), and extract to the same folder with something like 7-Zip.
-After it's done and you relaunch the Processor, it will continue the first time startup from the same point.
+Note: extraction of Stable Diffusion WebUI can slow down over 99%.
+This is normal, and large files are being extracted.
+The full extraction should not take longer than 10 minutes.

 ### Fixing broken installations
 * **Processor:** Every model and setting is stored in the unzipped folder that